-$$MD{reg,y} = MB_y AF$$ (9)
+$$MD{reg,y} = BE{CH4,SW,y} \frac{MB_y}{M} AF$$ (9)

-AF is Adjustment Factor for MB_y (%)
+AF is Adjustment Factor for BE{CH4.SW,v} MB{} (%)

 AF is defined as the ratio of the destruction efficiency of the collection and destruction system mandated by regulatory or contractual requirement to that of the collection and destruction system in the project activity.
 The 'Adjustment Factor' shall be revised at the start of each new crediting period taking into account the amount of GHG flaring that occurs as part of common industry practice and/or regulation at that point in the future.
+In some situations the landfill gas may be collected and destroyed previous to implementation of project activity for reasons other than regulation or contracts.
+The project participants provide clear data/estimation procedure to estimate the fraction of such landfill gas destroyed and report in the CDM-PDD.